RezaJF/hess/docs/faq.md

 corrected GWAS summary stats, HESS tends to overestimate \\(\sigma_e^2\\), resulting in downward bias in local SNP-heritability.

+## Why do I get negative local SNP-heritability estimates?

+Local SNP-heritability are not constrained to be greater than 0, so that if a locus truly has zero SNP-heritability, then HESS can give a zero estimation in the expectation.

+If a locus has negative SNP-heritability estimate, then this is likely because the local SNP-heritability of the trait is close to zero.

+## Why do I get NaN for genome-wide SNP-heritability estimates?

+This is because the estimated variance of the genome-wide SNP-heritability is negative, usually caused by relatively small sample size of the GWAS.

 ## Why do I get negative variance estimates for local SNP-heritability / genetic covariance?

 The variance estimates for local SNP-heritbility (genetic covariance) is a